 \textbf{Stochastic and Non-Smooth Image Classification}: We replicate our experiments on MNIST with stochastic gradients using a batch-size of 128 in \cref{fig:mnist-stochastic}.
 The experimental setup is otherwise identical to that for \cref{fig:mnist-convergence}.
 In this stochastic setting, we find almost no difference between methods with or without teleportation.
 Indeed, all methods appear to converge (noisily) to similar performing models.

 We also consider training non-smooth ReLU neural networks on MNIST.
-Although we did not find a meaningful difference between non-smooth and smooth activations in our experiments on the UCI datasets\footnote{Methods with teleportation performed very slightly worse compared to those without teleportation when using the soft-plus activation on the UCI datasets, but the overall trend in performance profiles was identical. }, non-smooth activations do appear offer a more mixed message for teleportation on MNIST.
+Although we did not find a meaningful difference between non-smooth and smooth activations in our experiments on the UCI datasets \footnote{Methods with teleportation performed very slightly worse compared to those without teleportation when using the soft-plus activation on the UCI datasets, but the overall trend in performance profiles was identical. }, smooth activation functions appear more important for teleportation on MNIST.
 This is consistent with our theory, which requires \( f \) to be differentiable and \( L \)-smooth.

 \cref{fig:mnist-deterministic-non-smooth} shows the results of training a two-layer ReLU neural network with 500 hidden units.
 While SGD and the Polyak step-size (SPS) still perform better with teleportation, SGD-LS stalls and SGD-M is quite unstable when used with teleportation.